w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Appreciating the overlapping needs of people with disabilities.
+* Knowledge on the overlapping needs of people with disabilities.
 * Understanding that people may have different types of disabilities at the same time.
 * Understanding that people may have different ways to use technology even if they have the same type of disability.